cetic/tsquared/README.md

 #### <a name="mcd">How TSquared is related to MCD? </a>

-MCD = minimum covariance determinant is an algorithm available in the Outlier Detection framework pyOD MCD is based on Mahalanobis Squared Distance   (MSD =~  Point-to-Point Hotelling’s T2) Based on the distribution of MSD, the training consists to find the subgroup of points (h < n) that minimizes the covariance determinant.
+MCD = minimum covariance determinant is an algorithm available in the Outlier Detection framework pyOD MCD is based on Mahalanobis Squared Distance   (MSD =~ Hotelling’s T2) Based on the distribution of MSD, the training consists to find the subgroup of points (h < n) that minimizes the covariance determinant.
 This subgroup of points can be thought of as the minimum number of points which must not be outlying (with h > n/2 to keep a sufficient number of point)

 -> it is equivalent to the cleaning operation in TSquared